 The last time affordability improved this much, it was due to a sharp slowdown during the financial crisis of 2008-09.
 This time around, it’s falling mortgage rates, combined with rising wages.

-Watch: Why rents are soaring in Canada, and what we can do about it.
+Watch: Why are rents so high in Canada, and what can we do about it?
 Story continues below.